Tempered homogeneous spaces II: Introduction

 This article is the sequel of our paper \cite{BeKoI} dealing with harmonic analysis on homogeneous spaces $G/H$ of semisimple Lie groups $G$.
 In the first paper \cite{BeKoI} we studied the regular representation of $G$ in $L^2(G/H)$ when both $G$ and $H$ are semisimple groups.
 The main result of \cite{BeKoI} is a geometric criterion which detects whether the representation of $G$ in $L^2(G/H)$ is tempered.
 The aim of the present paper is to extend this geometric criterion to the whole generality that $H$ is an arbitrary closed connected subgroup.

-In this introduction we will discuss the following questions:\\ - Why do we care about tempered representations of semisimple Lie groups?\\ - What is our temperedness criterion for the homogeneous space $G/H$?\\ - What are the main ideas and ingredients in the proof of this criterion?
+In this introduction we will discuss the following questions: \begin{itemize} \item Why to care about tempered representations of semisimple Lie groups? \item What is our temperedness criterion for the homogeneous space $G/H$? \item What are the main ideas and ingredients in the proof of this criterion? \end{itemize}